isabella232/vpc-flowlogs-sqlquery/README.md

    * [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli)
    * Cloud Object Storage plugin.
 Install it with `ibmcloud plugin install cloud-object-storage`.
    * Cloud VPC infrastructure plugin.
 Install it with `ibmcloud plugin install vpc-infrastructure`.
-   * Cloud Functions plugin.
-Install it with `ibmcloud plugin install cloud-functions`.
    * Schematics plugin.
-Install it with `ibmcloud plugin install cloud-functions`.
+Install it with `ibmcloud plugin install schematics`.
    * [jq](https://stedolan.github.io/jq/) command line utility

 1. Copy the configuration file and set the values to match your environment.
 At a minimum, set or review the values for `PREFIX`, `RESOURCE_GROUP_NAME`, `REGION` and `TF_VAR_ssh_key_name`.